Google Voice marked a milestone in business phone service when it launched over a decade ago. But times have changed.

 Zoom catapulted in popularity as the video conferencing platform of choice during the pandemic.
 But it also offers fully integrated voice, chat, and webinar capabilities for convenient collaboration.

 Unlike Google Voice, Zoom Phone provides enterprise-grade reliability, security, and support options tailored for business use cases where real-time interaction at scale is critical.
-Zoom phone also enables video and content sharing for more impactful virtual meetings.
+Zoom phone also enables video meetings and content sharing for more impactful virtual meetings.

 Pricing: Plans start at $149 annually for comprehensive video capabilities, management controls, transcription tools, and more.